philipshih/philipshih.github.io/_posts/2023-04-21-first-post.md

 effective predictor for DBS response.

-This project will assess and compare the predictive power of tract-specific FA values for DBS outcomes in PD patients, which can be approximated by pre- to post-operative difference in patients’ daily PD medication dose.
-We will use DTI data and outcome measures from 150 PD patients who underwent DBS at UCSF.
-A novel segmentation method called automated fiber quantification (AFQ) will be used to create a pipeline for retrieving FA values of the corticospinal and dentatorubrothalamic tracts, both of which are involved in PD motor dysfunction.
+This project assesses and compares the predictive power of tract-specific FA values for DBS outcomes in PD patients, which can be approximated by pre- to post-operative difference in patients’ daily PD medication dose.
+We use DTI data and outcome measures from 150 PD patients who underwent DBS at UCSF.
+A novel segmentation method called automated fiber quantification (AFQ) is used to create a pipeline for retrieving FA values of the corticospinal and dentatorubrothalamic tracts, both of which are involved in PD motor dysfunction.
 Through preserving diffusion measurement